subhead — career competencies fused with academic content

 [tk working draft]

-The Center for Career Engagement (CCE) recently completed the pilot year of its Career Innovation Faculty Fellows Program and will launch its second cohort of the program in Fall 2027.
+The Center for Career Engagement (CCE) recently completed the pilot year of its Career Innovation Faculty Fellows Program and with its second cohort of the program already underway.

 “We’re creating a career ecosystem that brings everyone together—faculty members, advisers, coaches, and other WashU community members who care about students’ career success,” said Director of Academic Partnerships Nan Barnes.
 “We’re building partnerships that make that kind of integration possible.”